audryna2801/yelpRatingPredictor/README.md

 ## FOLDERS

 ### iPython_Tests
 This contains Jupyter notebooks that we used for testing.
 To test that our program was accurate, we tested against various amounts of ratios between training and testing data and found that our model was consistently successful, even when given a smaller amount of training data.
-This folder mainly contain scrap work that we did and is not relevant to the the workings of our program.
+This folder mainly contains scrap work that we did and is not relevant to the workings of our program.

 ### optimal_args
 This folder contains all of the optimal arguments for our final model, created by model.py and used in the main.py.

 ### scraped_data
 This contains all of the raw, scraped data from Yelp.
 Datasets are grouped based upon geographical locations.
-In our modelling, we used data from main cities in the United States such as New York, Chicago and Las Vegas.
+In our modeling, we used data from main cities in the United States such as New York, Chicago, and Las Vegas.

 ### test_data
 This contains the data that we test on, aka what our merged_data.py creates.